 Strict process parameter control to ensure product quality

-Two types of linkers are used in ADC development, cleavable linkers and non-cleavable linkers.
-These linkers play an important role in determining the pharmacokinetic properties, selectivity, therapeutic index, and overall success of ADCs.
-Both types of linkers have been shown to be safe in preclinical and clinical trials.
-In addition, linkers can be classified based on their drug release mechanisms and their stability in circulation.
+Linkers can be classified based on their drug release mechanisms and their stability in circulation.
 In the past few years, many new linkers have been developed, including cathepsin-cleavable linkers, acid-cleavable linkers, GSH-cleavable linkers, Fe(II)-cleavable linkers, novel enzyme-cleavable linkers, photoresponsive cleavable linkers and bioorthogonal cleavable linkers.
 Among them, cathepsins, GSH, and acid-cleavable linkers have been well studied and used in approved ADCs.

-Disulfide Linker | |
+Linker Types | Description |

-The first category is peptide linkers, which mainly include dipeptide linkers and tetrapeptide linkers.
+Cathepsin B Cleavable Linker | The first category is peptide linkers, which mainly include dipeptide linkers and tetrapeptide linkers.
 The mechanism of peptide linker cleavage is that after internalization of ADC through endocytosis and transport to lysosomes, cathepsin B selectively cleaves the linker, thereby releasing the payload.
 The most commonly used dipeptide linkers among marketed ADC drugs include Val-Cit and Val-Ala dipeptides.
 The stability and cell activity of the two linkers are equivalent.
 In addition to dipeptide linkers, the tetrapeptide Gly-Gly-Phe-Gly has also been successfully used in ADC drugs.
-Compared with dipeptides, tetrapeptide linkers are more stable in blood circulation, and the marketed ADC drug Enhertu uses this type of linker. | |
+Compared with dipeptides, tetrapeptide linkers are more stable in blood circulation, and the marketed ADC drug Enhertu uses this type of linker. |

-β-glucuronidase-sensitive ADCs are covalently bound to cytotoxic drugs and antibodies by combining a β-glucuronidase linker with a self-eliminating PABC spacer molecule.
-It releases the payload through enzymatic cleavage by β-glucuronidase, an enzyme commonly found in the tumor microenvironment, which enhances targeted drug delivery in ADCs. | |
+β-Glucuronide Linker | β-glucuronidase-sensitive ADCs are covalently bound to cytotoxic drugs and antibodies by combining a β-glucuronidase linker with a self-eliminating PABC spacer molecule.
+It releases the payload through enzymatic cleavage by β-glucuronidase, an enzyme commonly found in the tumor microenvironment, which enhances targeted drug delivery in ADCs. |

-Similar to β-glucuronidase, β-galactosidase is overexpressed in certain tumors, where it hydrolyzes β-galactosidic bonds, releasing the drug.
-The difference is that β-galactosidase only exists in lysosomes, while β-glucuronidase is expressed in lysosomes and also in the microenvironment of solid tumors. | |
+β-Galactosidase Cleavable Linker | Similar to β-glucuronidase, β-galactosidase is overexpressed in certain tumors, where it hydrolyzes β-galactosidic bonds, releasing the drug.
+The difference is that β-galactosidase only exists in lysosomes, while β-glucuronidase is expressed in lysosomes and also in the microenvironment of solid tumors. |

-A third type of enzymatically cleavable linker is sulfatase cleavable linkers.
+Sulfatase-Cleavable Linker | A third type of enzymatically cleavable linker is sulfatase cleavable linkers.
 Sulfatases are overexpressed in multiple cancer types, exhibiting potential selectivity.
 The study involved Her2 antibodies with MMAE as the payload.
-Compared with the classic cleavable Val-Ala and Val-Cit linkers, the sulfatase linker showed similar potency on HER2+ cell lines. | |
+Compared with the classic cleavable Val-Ala and Val-Cit linkers, the sulfatase linker showed similar potency on HER2+ cell lines. |

-The final category is phosphatase-cleaved linkers.
+Phosphatase-Cleaved Linker | The final category is phosphatase-cleaved linkers.
 Phosphatases belong to another important class of enzymes that cleave connexins and are target enzymes expressed exclusively in the lysosomal compartment.
 These linkers target pyrophosphatase and acid phosphatase, which hydrolyze the pyrophosphatase and terminal monophosphate into their respective alcohols, thereby releasing the payload. |

+ADC linker design not only relies on biological requirements but also heavily depends on chemical strategies.
+The chemical properties of the linker directly determine the binding strength, stability, and in vivo release profile of the drug molecule.
+Therefore, a deep understanding of linker chemistry is a core aspect of ADC development and commercialization.
 The linker is composed of three parts: isolation rod, cleavage zone and release zone.
 Among them, the cleavage zone is the core part of the linker, and the cleavage site of the linker is usually in the cleavage zone.
 The function of the isolation rod and the release zone is mainly to modify the hydrophilic/hydrophobicity of the linker.
 Commonly used modifiers include MC (maleimidocaproyl), PEG (polyethylene glycol) and PABC (p-aminobenzyl alcohol).
 The release zone will be released together with the toxin after the linker is broken, so the release zone can also modify the hydrophilicity/hydrophobicity of the toxin after the linker is broken.
 The ideal ADC linker is mainly reflected in:

 Enhances ADC solubility and stability by introducing polyethylene glycol for improved pharmacokinetics.